Institutionalized: Understanding the Indoctrinated & Acculturated Workforce

 By Jordan Schaul (Scapegoat Strength) & Nathalie Martinek

 On Friday, May 13th, we’ll launch the inaugural episode of “Institutionalized” on Mark Cuban’s social audio podcasting platform Fireside Chat.
-We will explore the patterned and mechanized behavioral processes that allow us to become accustomed and acclimatized to rules of engagement in workplace settings.
+We will explore the patterned and mechanized behavioral processes that allow us to become accustomed and acclimatized to rules of engagement in workplace settings.1 We don’t typically recognize or appreciate these conditioning influences until after we remove or distance ourselves from these industrial and organizational environments.

 In essence, we become more like our employer and our peers and less like ourselves.
 Unwittingly, we sacrifice a lot to fit into a community of associates, subordinates, and superiors to become part of the machinery of a system.